keploy/docs/versioned_docs/version-2.0.0/keploy-cloud/installation.md

 Once your account is set up, you can start exploring features of Keploy Cloud.
 Here are some key features to can get started with:

-- **Time Freezing** ❄️: Keploy Cloud allows you to freeze/rollback the time in every test run, back to when the test case was recorded.
-This allows developers to ensure time-sensitive objects don’t expire or change, making tests consistent and more reliable.

 - **AI-Driven Test Generation** 🧠: Keploy will automatically uncover your API's edge cases and generate test cases to expose more code paths, thereby increasing code coverage.

 - **Test Deduplication** 📊 : Keploy detects duplicate/redundant tests automatically, which will be particularly useful if you plan to record numerous scenarios from a live environment and wish to retain only unique scenario tests.